 By Maddie Johnson

-The days may be shorter, but early autumn in Southern Georgian Bay sure is sweet.
-Rolling hills of rich colours offset by the bright greeny-blue waters of Georgian Bay make a visit to the region a must-do this season.
+The days may be shorter, but shoulder season in Southern Georgian Bay sure is sweet.
+Rolling hills of rich colours offset by the bright greeny-blue waters of Georgian Bay make a visit to the region a must-do.

 The pace becomes slightly more laid-back than the bustle of summer, but warm weather lingers in the September sun.
 Come October, a colourful panorama of glorious maples, sumacs, oaks, and aspens bound the escarpment, cascading into the valley and yielding a sight that is so exceptionally beautiful it will take your breath away.